bryanburke/classic-coop-gaming-windows/guides/tool_scoop.md

 # Tool:Scoop

-Scoop is a command-line installer for Windows.
-It simplifies installing and updating some of the software for other guides.
+Scoop is a portable software manager that simplifies installing and updating some of the packages for the guides.

 [Website][] | [Repository][] | [Documentation][]